The Rockers: Various promotions (1987–1988)

-The team made their first WWF appearance in 1987 only five days after dropping the AWA Tag Team titles at a house show in St. Paul, Minnesota where they challenged the then WWF World Tag Team Champions The Hart Foundation for a title match.
-Four days later the Midnight Rockers wrestled at their first TV taping for the show WWF Wrestling Challenge defeating the team of Jose Estrada, Sr. and Jimmy Jack Funk.
-This match was their one and only taped appearance for the WWF as they were fired after only a few short weeks with the federation, the Rockers also had some matches house shows against The Shadows.
-The team was fired because of excessive partying and not enough focusing on their in ring work.
+Five days after dropping the AWA Tag Team Championship, the team made their first WWF appearance at a house show in St. Paul, Minnesota, where they challenged the then WWF World Tag Team Champions The Hart Foundation for a title match.
+Four days later the Midnight Rockers wrestled at their first and only TV taping for the show WWF Wrestling Challenge, defeating the team of Jose Estrada, Sr. and Jimmy Jack Funk.
+After just a few weeks with the company, which included some house show matches against The Shadows., Michaels and Janetty were fired because of excessive partying and not enough focusing on their in ring work.

 After being fired by the WWF, they went down to Continental Wrestling around Alabama and Pensacola, Florida.
 According to the Heartbreak and Triumph DVD, Michaels was unhappy there.
 When Bob Armstrong took over the booking, they gave them two weeks notice that they were no longer needed and he was bringing in another tag team.

 After the way they had left the AWA Michaels and Jannetty could not just return like nothing had happened, instead the Midnight Rockers started working for the AWA affiliated Championship Wrestling Association (CWA) in Memphis, Tennessee.
 The team had made a couple of appearances in the CWA in the past as part of their working agreement with the AWA but now they were in Memphis full-time.
 Shortly after arriving in the territory, Michaels and Janetty turned heel signing with manager Mark Guleen.
 Their first feud in Memphis was against a recently formed team known as The Nasty Boys (Jerry Sags and Brian Knobs) whom they faced in several brutal matches all over the CWA territory.
 After The Nasty Boys, The Rockers got involved in a feud with “The Nightmares” (Danny Davis and Ken Wayne).
 Their villainous personas were that of self-obsessed, glory seeking ”superstars”, the same persona Michaels would later adopt as ”The Hearbreak Kid”.
 Their feud with the RPMs saw the Midnight Rockers defeat Lane and Davis to win the AWA Southern Tag Team Championship on October 26, 1987.
 Jannetty and Michaels lost then regained the Southern Tag Team title as the Midnight Rockers / RPMs feud raged on.